geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 OK.
 So, yeah.
 That works.

 ##### **Chenyu** [[00:03:14](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=194)]
 That's correct.
-The first...
+The first..
 By the way, I was reading this.
 Is there a reason why every reduced axis is, like, from the largest to the smallest?
 What do you mean the largest?
 The smallest.
 So the first one is RDX 10.
 The next is RDX 8.
 Oh, yeah.

 ##### **Geohot** [[00:03:34](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=214)]
 Well, because it builds its bottom up, right?